Ben Griffin takes a 2-shot lead in Napa ahead of his Ryder Cup debut

 “This week I'm trying to literally do the same stuff I’m doing,” Griffin said.
 “I’m trying to stay confident, stay motivated and keep the pedal down.”

-Among those playing in the afternoon was Jackson Koivun, the Auburn junior who went 3-1 in the Walker Cup last week as the No. 1 player in amateur golf.
-He opened with a 67 against the pros and was trying to make inroads on Griffin.

-There's also the small matter of the 36-hole cut, something all but one of the Ryder Cup players at Silverado have not faced since the British Open.
-Sam Burns and Patrick Cantlay were right on the cut line and had to wait to see if their Ryder Cup preparations were extended two days.
+All but one of the Ryder Cup players at Silverado have not faced a 36-hole cut since the British Open.
+Sam Burns and Patrick Cantlay were right on the cut line when they finished and made it on the number to extend Ryder Cup preparations two days.

 AP golf: https://apnews.com/hub/golf